Network Biographies

 Ida Milne

 Ida Milne’s primary research interest is in the social history of infectious disease.
 She holds an Irish Research Council Elevate Fellowship, co-funded by Marie Curie Actions, at Queen’s University Belfast and Maynooth University, for a research project on ‘Changing the landscape of childhood disease in Ireland, 1910-1990.’
 This work will look at how new medical treatments, vaccination and public health education campaigns, improved housing, sanitation, diet and environment reduced the childhood mortality from infectious diseases.
 She was awarded a PhD from TCD in 2011 for her work on the 1918-1919 influenza pandemic in Ireland; in this, as in her other work, she used oral histories to gain insights not available from other sources.
 A former journalist, she is a director and member of the steering committee of the Oral History Network of Ireland, and a committee member of the Federation of Local History Societies.
+She has served as the networks Chair between 2022 and 2025.

 Nigel Monaghan